Steak Cuts On A Cow

 Fillet Steak

-Fillet steak is a classic choice for special occasions and is beloved by any meat lover.
+Fillet steak cuts are a classic choice for special occasions and is beloved by any meat lover.
 The fillet is perfect for quick searing or flavourful pan-frying due to its thinness, creating a delicious cut every single time.

 Chateaubriand